 M25 Medicine 827 Heart Failure/Cardiac Transplantation

 This rotation is intended to provide trainees with a comprehensive experience managing patients with advanced heart failure.
-In addition to daily rounds, trainees are invited to attend both heart failure and transplant clinics.
-Further, the curriculum is supplemented by a comprehensive syllabus that contains the critical literature pertinent to this patient population.
+In addition to daily inpatient rounds, trainees are invited to attend both heart failure and transplant clinics.
+Further, the curriculum is supplemented by a syllabus that contains the critical literature pertinent to this patient population.
 The trainees will also have experience with the evaluation of patients for operative heart failure therapies and will have the opportunity to observe these surgical procedures.

 M25 Medicine 830 Dermatology